 an injury to a reproductive organ could be described as "lower abdominal injury"

 Disclosing personal identification.
 If you voluntarily disclose the forms to persons other than government representatives, employees, former employees, or authorized representatives, you must remove or hide the employees' names and other personally identifying information except for in the following cases to:

 an auditor or consultant hired by the employer to evaluate the safety and health program;

 the extent necessary for processing a claim for workers' compensation or other insurance benefits; or

 a public health authority or law enforcement agency for uses and disclosures for which consent, an authorization, or opportunity to agree or object is not required under Department of Health and Human Services Standards for Privacy of Individually Identifiable Health Information, 45 CFR.164.512.

-2. What is the correct entry on the OSHA 300 Log if you have a privacy concern about the case?
+2. What is the correct entry on the OSHA 300 Log if the name of the employee must remain confidential?

 a.
 Leave the name and job title column blank